qile2000/LAMDA-TALENT/readme.md

 27. **[Excelformer](https://arxiv.org/abs/2301.02819)**: A deep learning model for tabular data prediction, featuring a semi-permeable attention module to address rotational invariance, tailored data augmentation, and an attentive feedforward network, making it a reliable solution across diverse datasets.
 28. **[GRANDE](https://arxiv.org/abs/2309.17130)**: A tree-mimic method for learning hard, axis-aligned decision tree ensembles using end-to-end gradient descent.
 29. **[AMFormer](https://arxiv.org/abs/2402.02334)**: A token-based method which improves the transformer architecture for tabular data by incorporating parallel addition and multiplication attention mechanisms, utilizing prompt tokens to constrain feature interactions.
-30. **[Trompt](https://arxiv.org/abs/2305.18446)**: A prompt-based deep neural network for tabular data that separates learning into intrinsic column features and sample-specific feature importance
+30. **[Trompt](https://arxiv.org/abs/2305.18446)**: A prompt-based deep neural network for tabular data that separates learning into intrinsic column features and sample-specific feature importance.